 Action(s) by the Office of the Dean of Students

 - Review the report of a possible academic integrity infraction in accordance with disciplinary procedures described in the Honor and Student Conduct Codes and Regulations.

-- Resolve a charge of an Honor Code infraction through a judicial board hearing.
+- Resolve a charge of a possible Honor Code infraction through a judicial board hearing.

-- If a student is found to be responsible for an academic integrity violation, the judicial board will issue appropriate sanctions.
+- If a student is found to be responsible for an academic integrity violation, the judicial board issues appropriate sanctions.
 The standard sanction for an academic integrity violation is suspension.
-However, mitigating circumstances may be considered and may affect the sanctions imposed.
+However, mitigating and aggravating circumstances of the incident may affect the sanctions imposed.
 Expulsion may be issued for more serious circumstances, and lesser sanctions (typically not fewer than 50 hours of community service and a period of disciplinary probation, or the equivalent) may be issued for less serious circumstances.